jisc-services/Public-Documentation/docs/README.md

 # Docs folder

-This directory contains all the code and configuration needed to present the PubRouter API Swagger documentation via *GitHub Pages*.
+This directory contains all the code and configuration needed to present the Publications Router API Swagger documentation via *GitHub Pages*.

 ## api.yml